• About

 While some gardeners advocate striation (a cold period) for the seeds, it is not necessary (according to the USDA); however, they mention that it may improve germination.

 So, if you decide to collect seeds, wait until the flowers are completely dry to harvest them.
 You can sow them directly into the soil in the fall.
-They only require a small bit of soil sprinkled on the top.
+They only require a tiny bit of soil sprinkled on the top.

-Widlife Uses
+Wildlife Uses

 Bees, butterflies and hummingbirds are attracted to the colorful flowers and feed on the nectar.
 Some of the butterfly species you might see feeding on the flowers include: